Skip to Content

 Stack the RBAC middleware after the auth middleware:

-1. Reads the role from the Gin context (set by the auth middleware)
+1. Reads the role from the request context (set by the auth middleware)

 2. Checks the Casbin policy to see if the role can access the requested path with the given HTTP method